|On this page:|

 College: Dartmouth College

-Medical school: Emory University School of Medicine
+Medical school: Emory University

 Why you chose CMC: In the end, I chose CMC because of the people.
 The residents are great people, incredibly smart, and very supportive of each other.
 The attendings are extremely knowledgeable and approachable.
 I also liked the high volume trauma center and wide range in patient demographics at a single site.